silent1mezzo/mckerlie.com/src/content/posts/meetings-are-poisonous.md

 title: "Meetings are Poisonous"
 date: 2012-11-22
 tags: ["engineering management"]
+description: Meetings can be detrimental to productivity and learn strategies to minimize unnecessary meetings, boosting efficiency and focus in your team.
+Here's some practical tips to optimize your work environment and reclaim valuable time.
 ---

 _This was originally written on November 22, 2012 when I was an Individual Contributor.
 I’ve written an updated post on [Meetings can be Poisonous](/posts/meetings-can-be-poisonous/)_